 You can place banners at the top of your most popular webpages.
 This can help you grab the attention of casual and intent-driven prospects alike.
 They can reach out to you using WhatsApp and have their queries cleared faster.

 You can build a landing page for the specific purpose of announcing your WhatsApp Chatbot.
-You can redirect customers to your WhatsApp landing page using banners or from your home page.
+Beginning with, by redirecting customers to your WhatsApp landing page using banners or from your home page.
 This allows you to share more information about it in a single place.
 Customers can consent by providing their phone numbers and hitting your CTA.
 Once successfully completed, take them to a “thank you” page.
 Ensure that your landing page works across devices for maximum efficiency.

 Companies usually deploy a large variety of channels to engage and interact with their customers.
 From emails to SMS and everything in between, the larger the company, the more likely they are to use multiple touchpoints.